-You may be able to cash the check through the bank which your employer utilized to issue the check.
+You may be able to cash the check through the bank your employer utilized to issue the check.
 If there's a local branch, stop in and ask if they will provide that service.
-Also, check with your employer to see if they have made arrangements with the bank issuing its checks to provide this service or a low-cost option.
+Also, check with your employer to see if they have made arrangements with the bank issuing its checks to offer this service or a low-cost option.

 According to a survey by My BankTracker, Citibank doesn't impose a fee to cash a check under $5,000 that's drawn on their bank, and Capital One will also cash a check drawn on its bank for free.
 Many banks charge a fee, generally ranging from $6 to $10, though some banks will charge a higher fee based on a percentage of the check amount.

-Most banks will only cash payroll and government checks and not personal checks for non-customers.
+Most banks will only cash payroll and government checks, and not personal checks, for non-customers.

 Check Cashing Kiosks